 However, mysticism as a formal pursuit often was built upon community, and the communal component was often a foundational principle and guiding light to mystical journeying.

 This idea goes back as far as the second century when Rabbi Shimon Bar Yochai, protagonist of the Zohar, is accompanied by a loving and closely attached fraternity of friends, the original Chevrayah Kadisha, as it is termed in the Zohar.
-Life and lessons in the Zohar occurs within the framework of the loving companions of the Chevrayah, who are bound together by their shared goal of transcendence.
+Life and lessons in the Zohar occur within the framework of the loving companions of the Chevrayah, who are bound together by their shared goal of transcendence.

 Today, Rav Moshe Weinberger is deeply engaged in the questions of mysticism and the community.
 Deeply learned and passionately immersed in Chassidic and Kabbalistic texts, Rav Weinberger built a community for all with a mystical heart in New York.
 More than two decades into this venture, Rav Weinberger’s battle to bring God and the soul back to communal institutions has resulted in a large-scale change in the way spirituality occurs.
 Rav Weinberger’s powerful truth-telling: